Stocks end mixed on Wall Street ahead of busy earnings week

 Investors also have several pieces of economic data to review this week.
 The Federal Reserve on Monday reported a surprisingly big drop in industrial production.
 Nearly half of the 1.3% drop was caused by the lingering effects of Hurricane Ida.

-Wall Street will also get more information on the housing market’s health this week with the Commerce Department’s report on housing starts for September on Tuesday and the National Association of Realtors’ report Thursday on sales of previously occupied homes in September.
+Wall Street will also get more information on the housing market this week with the Commerce Department’s report on housing starts for September on Tuesday and the National Association of Realtors’ report Thursday on sales of previously occupied homes in September.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.